consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/line_marker_provider.md

 }
 ```

-The consequences of the `MyWrongLineMarkerProvider()` implementation have to do with how the IntelliJ Platform performs inspections.
+The consequences of the `MyWrongLineMarkerProvider()` implementation have to do with how the Consulo performs inspections.
 For performance reasons, inspection, and specifically the [`LineMarkersPass`](upsource:///platform/lang-impl/src/com/intellij/codeInsight/daemon/impl/LineMarkersPass.java) queries all [`LineMarkerProviders`](upsource:///platform/lang-api/src/com/intellij/codeInsight/daemon/LineMarkerProviders.java) in two phases:
 * The first pass is for all elements visible in the Editor window,
 * The second pass is for the rest of the elements in the file.